joshproehl/ansible-role-wireguard-server/README.md

 Sets up a wireguard server and creates configs for the specified clients, and gives you an easy way to fetch/display those configs.

+This is primarily designed as a road-warrior style VPN server, so although Wireguard can be peer to peer, this playbook sets things up as a hub-and-spoke system with the server as the hub.

 Currently designed to run on a Debian10 server, other OS' may not behave properly.
 Requires root access.

-This is primarily designed as a road-warrior style VPN server.

 ## Usage